 Doing Enemas and Colonoscopies

 Sometimes when doing a detox it can leave you feeling a little backed up or constipated.
-You should prepare to do a colon cleanse, an enema and or colonoscopy if this is something you encounter.
+You should prepare to do a colon cleanse, an enema, and or colonoscopy if this is something you encounter.
 All three would be even better but the first two would be a great start.

-Colonic irrigation helps to purge a lot of waste from your system, and is quite often just what the Doctor ordered.
+Colonic irrigation helps to purge a lot of waste from your system and is quite often just what the Doctor ordered.
 Think of it this way, you wouldn’t keep packing rubbish into your rubbish bin without emptying it regularly, right?
 Well, a colonic, or even an enema, is the washing out part of cleaning your personal waste disposal system.
 It’s just good housekeeping.

 Colon hydrotherapy is similar to an enema, but it’s done at a specialist clinic in most cases.
-These clinic are fitted out with all of the necessary equipment to keep you as comfortable as possible, and they are very hygienic.
+These clinics are fitted out with all of the necessary equipment to keep you as comfortable as possible, and they are very hygienic.
 But we’ll get into that side of things a little more as you read on.

 How to do an Enema

 For a colon cleanse you need a can make your own mix of Psyllium Husk and Bentonite Clay, or you can buy a pre-made one.
 Preferably stay away from the capsules.
 You don’t want to be added extra plastic to your system.
 A colon cleanses will help loosen the backed up, unprocessed waste and plaque.

 An enema can be done in the privacy of your own home.
 Using an enema to clean your ‘plumbing’ is much easier than one might think.

 - Plug with a spout to attach the hose